Vivian Berkeley

-Vivian Berkeley (born August 9, 1941) is a Canadian two-time World Blind Lawn Bowling Champion, 1996 Paralympic Games Silver Medalist and 2002 Commonwealth Games Bronze Medalist.
+Vivian Berkeley (August 9, 1941 - March 17, 2025) was a Canadian two-time World Blind Lawn Bowling Champion,1996 Paralympic Games Silver Medalist and 2002 Commonwealth Games Bronze Medalist.

 Over her 21-year decorated career (1994–2015), Vivian would accumulate a total of 60 medals; including 22 straight Provincial Gold medals, 21 National Gold medals (16 straight), along with an impressive 17 International medals from 8 countries (2 Gold, 10 Silver, 5 Bronze).
 Berkeley is accredited to helping build the sport of lawn bowls for the blind and visually-impaired in Canada and abroad.

-On November 7th 2021, Vivian was Inducted into the Canadian Disability Hall of Fame (CDHF).
-Founded by the Canadian Foundation for Physically Disabled Persons (CFPDP), this public exhibit is located in Metro Hall in downtown Toronto Ontario.
-The Induction Ceremony took place on October 20th 2022, at the Fairmont Royal York in downtown Toronto.
+On November 7, 2021, Vivian was Inducted into the Canadian Disability Hall of Fame (CDHF).
+Founded by the Canadian Foundation for Physically Disabled Persons (CFPDP), this public exhibit is located in Metro Hall in downtown Toronto Ontario, and is where a honorary plaque with her name and etching of her portrait is on display.
+The Induction Ceremony took place on October 20, 2022, at the Fairmont Royal York in downtown Toronto.